openaq/aqi-hub/docs/indices/indonesia.md

 ```js
 breakpointsTable(data)
 ```
+_Note_: Adapted from "INDEKS STANDAR PENCEMAR UDARA (ISPU) SEBAGAI INFORMASI MUTU UDARA AMBIEN DI INDONESIA" (24 Sept.
+2020), [https://ditppu.menlhk.go.id/portal/read/indeks-standar-pencemar-udara-ispu-sebagai-informasi-mutu-udara-ambien-di-indonesia](https://ditppu.menlhk.go.id/portal/read/indeks-standar-pencemar-udara-ispu-sebagai-informasi-mutu-udara-ambien-di-indonesia)[^1].
+Accessed 19 July 2024.

-Note: lower bounds of breakpoints have been inferred from source material.
+**Callout***Note: lower bounds of breakpoints have been inferred from source material.
 Explicit lower bound values are not listed; we  assume in the case where whole numbers are used the lower bound is +1 from the previous bound and when a decimal point is used the next bound is +0.1.

 Based on the breakpoint values in the table above a piecewise linear function is used to convert the concentration values to ISPU values.
 The function is defined as: